Minkowski Tensors of Anisotropic Spatial Structure: Bodies Bounded by Triangulated Surfaces

 In lieu of an attempt to define MF and MT for open bodies, we define a domain-wise analysis of MF and MT.
 Consider a decomposition of the surface $\partial P$ of a triangulated body $P$ into $m$ domains, or patches, $D_\sigma$ (with $\sigma=1,\dots,m$) such that

-and consider these domains {\em labeled} by labels $\sigma=1,\dots, m$.
+and consider these domains {\em label ed} by labels $\sigma=1,\dots, m$.
 Triangles are uniquely assigned to a label, but edges and vertices of the triangulation can be shared between several domains.
 Specifically, the domains $D_\sigma$ could represent a decomposition of $P$ into patches contained within the grid domains of a three-dimensional lattice (See Fig.~\ref{Fig:Labels}).

 Contributions of the facets can be uniquely assigned to $D_\sigma$, but the contribution of edges and vertices on the boundaries of a patch $D_\sigma$ needs to be divided between $\sigma$ and the label of the adjacent domain $\sigma'$ (See Fig.~\ref{Fig:Labels}).